OP-DSL/OPS/doc/devanapp.md

 ops_par_loop(set_zero, "set_zero", block, 2, bottom_range,
       ops_arg_dat(d_A, 1, S2D_00, "double", OPS_WRITE));
 ```
 The loop will execute `set_zero` at each mesh point defined in the iteration range, and write the dataset `d_A` with the 1-point stencil.
-The `ops_par_loop` implies that the order in which grid points will be executed will not affect the end result (within machine precision).
+The `ops_par_loop` implies that the order in which mesh points will be executed will not affect the end result (within machine precision).
 ## Step 4 - Indexes and global constants
 ## Step 5 - Complex stencils and reductions
 ## Step 6 - Handing it all to OPS